slowernews/wisdom-tldr/chapters/chapter_1_self.md

 Being rich is being fulfilled.
 An unhurried sense of time is in itself a form of wealth.

+> *"Contentment is natural wealth; luxury is artificial poverty."
+-- Socrates*

+> *"Self-sufficiency is the greatest of all wealth."
+-- Epicurus*

+> *"Being poor is not having too little, it is wanting more."
+-- Seneca*

+> *"We are not rich by what we possess but by we can do without."
+-- Immanuel Kant*

 > *"Being rich is having money; being wealthy is having time."
 -- Stephen Swidr*

-> *"Being poor is not having too little, it is wanting more."
--- Seneca*

 > *"Some people are so poor, all they have is money."
 -- Patrick Meagher*